LiteLDev/liteloaderbds-documentation/en/Usage.md

 Follow these steps to install:

-1. Download and unzip Bedrock Dedicated Server for Minecraft (BDS) supported by the latest version of LiteLoaderBDS from [Minecraft Wiki](https://minecraft.fandom.com/wiki/Bedrock_Dedicated_Server#Download).
-Visit [our home page](https://www.litebds.com) to see the supported version.
+1. Download and unzip Bedrock Dedicated Server from [Minecraft Wiki](https://www.minecraft.net/en-us/download/server/bedrock).
-2. Download the latest version of LiteLoaderBDS from [GitHub releases](https://github.com/LiteLDev/LiteLoader/releases/latest).
+2. Download the corresponding version of LiteLoaderBDS from [GitHub releases](https://github.com/LiteLDev/LiteLoader/releases).
 3. Unzip the achieve file you downloaded in step 2, putting all files in the directory of BDS.
 If conflicts occurs, overwrite the files.
 4. Check if the `bedrock_server.pdb` file exists.
-If not, download [here](https://github.com/LiteLDev/LiteLoader/releases/latest) and put them in the directory of BDS.
+If not, please redownload Bedrock Server
 5. In the directory of BDS, run `LLPeEditor.exe` and wait until the program hints to close it.
 6. In the directory of BDS, run `bedrock_server_mod.exe` to launch the server.
 Note that you should always run `bedrock_server_mod.exe` to launch ther server.
-Otherwise, not only features provided by LiteLoaderBDS are unavailable but also some bugs will occur, causing various unexpected crashes.
+Otherwise, features provided by LiteLoaderBDS are unavailable.

 ### Install on Linux Distributions